Need to talk? Call 1800 882 436.

 Sleep problems in children

 Children need enough sleep to grow and develop properly.
-Good sleep habits mean they will be able to fall asleep and stay asleep.
+Good sleep habits mean they can fall asleep and stay asleep.

-All children occasionally have problems falling asleep or staying asleep.
-Often you can fix this by ensuring they have a good bedtime routine and sleep environment, with healthy eating, or ensuring they do enough physical activity.
-You might need to adjust your expectation of what is normal for your child.
+Babies and young children often have problems falling asleep or staying asleep.
+Over time, you can teach them to settle into sleep by giving them a good bedtime routine and sleep environment.
+You might need to adjust your expectation of what is normal sleep behaviour for your child.

-However, sometimes children develop sleep problems.
-These may need special attention and sometimes treatment by a healthcare professional.
+Some children develop sleep problems.
+These may need special attention and treatment by a healthcare professional.
+Sleep disorders are especially common in children with autism or attention deficit hyperactivity disorder (ADHD).

 • insomnia